Why are you feeling disconnected and 18 things you can do to reconnect

 All of the above can have a positive effect on improving stress, anxiety, depression, and sleep quality

-We spend a lot of time thinking about things that are not going on around us, contemplating events that happened in the past, may happen in the future, or will not happen at all.
+We spend a lot of time contemplating events that happened in the past, may happen in the future, or will not happen at all.

 When we are present, we find more meaning in our day-to-day experiences, which allows for moments of clear recognition.
-We can truly be with our loved ones, not just physically but emotionally.
+We can truly be with our loved ones physically and emotionally.

-Several research studies have shown that practising mindfulness can have a significant and positive impact on mental and physical health, as stress is reduced and the quality of life and sense of wellbeing are improved.
+Several research studies have shown that practising mindfulness can have a significant and positive impact on mental and physical health.

 13. Make your environment sunnier and brighter